 speeds of 300kph (190mph).

-Powered by its great technical innovation and Italian passion, the
+great technical innovation and Italian passion, the

 Covini C3A has been presented in the UK by Genius Car Ltd, a company